How to make bacon crumble at home

 It takes you no more than ten minutes and possibly even less to make a bacon crumb and enhance lots of dishes.

-I’m sharing two ways to make a bacon crumb:
+I’m sharing a few ways to make a bacon crumb:

 Bacon crumble from the microwave